GOFIRST-Robotics/Lunabotics/documentation/containerSetUp.md

 and then click the green "Download CLI" button in the top right.
 The download will be zip file with name either ``ngccli_linux.zip`` or ``ngccli_arm64.zip``.

-I would recommend moving the downloaded zip file into your path (~) directory before running the following commands by
+I would recommend moving the downloaded zip file into your path (~) directory before continuing by
 ```
 cd ~/Downloads/
 mv ngccli_xxx.zip ~/